Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

-# Blog-30-Day-MyDFIR-SOC-Analyst-Challenge
+# My Blog for the 30-Day-MyDFIR-SOC-Analyst-Challenge
-30-Days Challenge to learn skills SOC skills.
+30 days of SOC skills.